reemadhumal/tindog/README.md

 # tindog
-A social site for dogs
+A social site for dogs created using HTML, CSS and BS.